The best graphics card in 2023: Nvidia, AMD & more

 These are the complete basis of every card that follows onwards, with all kinds of manufacturers developing their own version of each branch of the card.

-Intel Arc – is it going to be worth it?
+Intel Arc – is it worth it?

 As of right now, it appears Intel’s first crack at graphics cards isn’t going to live up to their own hype machine.
 Announced in 2021, Intel positioned itself as the third pillar in the graphic card industry and they kind of fluffed it.